sysgears/apollo-universal-starter-kit/docs/deployment.md

 git push --force heroku your_branch:master
 ```

-10. Heroku automatically starts building your project and publishing a website to Heroku and mobile app to [Expo.io].
+10. Heroku will automatically build your project.
+The website will be published to Heroku, and the mobile app will be
+available on [Expo.io].

 ## Publishing a Mobile App